 Please note that during the review and update of the Boudicca Way the path was slightly amended from the original route to take it away from some country roads onto public footpaths and to walk through a couple more villages.
 These changes are reflected in the information we provide on this site, the mapping services below and the waymarking posts along the route.

 These changes mean that printed OS maps will differ slightly as they show the old route.
 OS mapping data has been updated so electronic versions are up-to-date and changes will be reflected in future editions of printed maps.

-The route is available in detail on the Trailzilla electronic mapping website where you can print sections or download GPS data.
+Route mapping is available in detail on the following electronic mapping website where you can print sections or download GPS data.

 The above mapping services are very good allowing you to choose the level of detail you need to follow the route.
 If you would rather use OS maps you will need the following sheets:

 OS Explorer – Diss & Harleston (230) and Norwich (237)

 OS Landranger – Thetford & Diss (144) and Norwich & Broads (134)